aws/aws-advanced-jdbc-wrapper/README.md

 The **Amazon Web Services JDBC Driver** has been redesigned as an advanced JDBC wrapper.
 This wrapper is complementary to and extends the functionality of an existing JDBC driver to help an application take advantage of the features of clustered databases such as Amazon Aurora.
 The AWS JDBC Driver does not implement connectivity on its own to any database, but will enable support of AWS and Aurora functionalities on top of an underlying JDBC driver of the user's choice.

 The AWS JDBC Driver is meant to work with any JDBC driver.
-Currently, the AWS JDBC Driver has been validated to support the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
-Support for the [MySQL JDBC Driver](https://github.com/mysql/mysql-connector-j) and the [MariaDB JDBC Driver](https://github.com/mariadb-corporation/mariadb-connector-j) is being evaluated.
+Currently, the AWS JDBC Driver has been validated to support the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc), [MySQL JDBC Driver](https://github.com/mysql/mysql-connector-j), and [MariaDB JDBC Driver](https://github.com/mariadb-corporation/mariadb-connector-j).

-In conjunction with the PostgreSQL JDBC Driver, the AWS JDBC Driver enables fast failover for Amazon Aurora with PostgreSQL compatibility.
+In conjunction with the PostgreSQL JDBC Driver, MySQL JDBC Driver, and MariaDB JDBC Driver, the AWS JDBC Driver enables fast failover for Amazon Aurora with PostgreSQL and MySQL compatibility.
 It also supports integration with [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) and [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

 ## About the Driver